dbould/tkkma/README.md

 Taekwondo Kickboxing Korean Martial Arts

-This is a slime 3 project that includes Twig, Flash messages and Monolog.
+This is a slim 3 project that includes Twig, Flash messages and Monolog.

 ### Run it: